aws-samples/serverless-patterns/appsync-events-lambda-agentcore-cdk/README.md

 1. The client publishes a message to the inbound channel (`/chat/{conversationId}`) via HTTP POST to AppSync Events.
 2. AppSync Events triggers the agent invoker Lambda via direct Lambda integration.
 3. The agent invoker validates the payload, invokes the stream relay Lambda asynchronously, and returns immediately.
+This two-Lambda split is necessary because AppSync invokes the handler synchronously — a long-running stream would block the response.
 4. The stream relay calls `invoke_agent_runtime` on the Bedrock AgentCore Runtime, which hosts a Strands agent container, and consumes the Server-Sent Events (SSE) stream.
 5. The stream relay publishes each chunk back to the response channel on AppSync Events (`/responses/chat/{conversationId}`).
 6. The client receives agent response tokens in real time via the WebSocket subscription.